zencart/documentation/content/user/first_steps/server_requirements.md

 FYI: Consult [PHP's Version Support Policy](https://www.php.net/supported-versions.php) to understand whether your PHP version is still supported.
 Remember: old versions are not PCI compliant, and are not deemed "secure" if they are out of the maintenance period.

 <font color="#ff0000">**NOTE:** PHP 5.X IS OFFICIALLY OBSOLETE.
-So are many of the early PHP 7 versions.
+So are most PHP 7 versions.
 You should be moving to the latest version of PHP (and matching Zen Cart version) as soon as possible!</font>

 ### PHP Extensions/Modules used by Zen Cart